CIMR-Algos/SeaIceConcentration_ATBD_v2/book/roadmap_for_future_atbd_developments.md

 The atmospheric correction of TB was first introduced by {cite:t}`andersen:2006:nwp` and later refined by {cite:t}`tonboe:2016:sicv1` and {cite:t}`lavergne:2019:sicv2` (Sect.
 3.4.1).
 These authors used a {term}`RTM`
 (typically those of {cite:t}`wentz:1997:rtm`) and auxiliary fields from Numerical Weather Prediction models (e.g. T2m, wind speed, total columnar water vapour, etc...) to correct TBs for the contribution of the atmosphere and ocean surfaces to the TOA signal.
-The effect in reducing SIC uncertainty is noticeable for algorithms using only K-, Ka- or W-band imagery (Fig. 6, {cite:t}`ivanova:2015:sicci1`) but not so much for algorithms using C-band imagery.
+The effect in reducing SIC uncertainty is noticeable for algorithms using only K-, KA- or W-band imagery (Fig. 6, {cite:t}`ivanova:2015:sicci1`) but not so much for algorithms using C-band imagery.
 The RTM-based correction step has most impact over low SIC areas, and no effect over consolidated 100% SIC areas.
 While mature, the technique requires a more complex flow-diagram and e.g. an internal iteration loop to implement the RTM-based correction.